csabaiBio/SARSCoV2-coinf/README.md

 - **Supplementary Table 1.** Co-infection prevalence in different [ENA](https://www.ebi.ac.uk/ena/) studies.
 Studies are listed in decreasing order based on the total number of their good-quality samples.
 Studies highlighted in grey had co-infection prevalence larger than 20%. [\[xlsx\]](SuppTables/SuppTable1.xlsx)
 - **Supplementary Table 2.** List of unique variant-defining mutations used in the study.
 Samples presenting a ratio of at least 0.5 of unique defining mutations for at least two different variants were retained for further analysis.
 Prevalences indicate the percentage of [GISAID](https://gisaid.org/) samples assigned to the specific variant that had the given mutation. [\[xlsx\]](SuppTables/SuppTable2.xlsx)
 - **Supplementary Table 3.** Number of unique variant-defining mutations used in the study for each investigated variant. [\[xlsx\]](SuppTables/SuppTable3.xlsx)
-- !!!!!!!!!!! **Supplementary Table 4.** List of disjunct variant-defining mutations considered for each variant combination. [\[xlsx\]](SuppTables/SuppTable4.xlsx)
+- [not yet uploaded] **Supplementary Table 4.** List of disjunct variant-defining mutations considered for each variant combination. [\[xlsx\]](SuppTables/SuppTable4.xlsx)

-- !!!!!!!!!!! **Supplementary File 1 - analysis pipeline.** Detailed pipeline of subclonal recombination detection from allele frequency distributions at disjunct defining mutations, along with corrections for allele frequency bias and interpretation of analysis results. [\[html\]]()
+- [not yet uploaded] **Supplementary File 1 - analysis pipeline.** Detailed pipeline of subclonal recombination detection from allele frequency distributions at disjunct defining mutations, along with corrections for allele frequency bias and interpretation of analysis results. [\[html\]]()
-- !!!!!!!!!!! **Supplementary File 2 - analysis pipeline.** Detailed pipeline of detecting short reads overlapping defining mutations of multiple variants and carrying signs of recombination, along with the identification of chimeric sequences and subgenomic RNA. [\[html\]]()
+- [not yet uploaded] **Supplementary File 2 - analysis pipeline.** Detailed pipeline of detecting short reads overlapping defining mutations of multiple variants and carrying signs of recombination, along with the identification of chimeric sequences and subgenomic RNA. [\[html\]]()

-## !!!!!!!!!!!
-Additional data files
+## [not yet uploaded] Additional data files

 - list with at least 0.5 of unique muts in at least two variants
 - list with at least 0.5 of disjunct muts in of all variants of the var comb